 Sustainable, Profitable Law Firm Growth Requires Another Source of Leads

 These three lead generation sources are simply not enough to grow a healthy, profitable law firm.
 There are too many holes in the plan, too many bad months, too much volatility and zero control.

-What’s needed is an independent source of new leads that is sustainable, reliable and profitable.
+What’s needed is an independent source of new estate planning leads that is sustainable, reliable and profitable.

-It’s a Good Thing that Lawyers Have to Pivot Now!
+It’s a Good Thing that Estate Planning Attorneys Have to Pivot Now!

 Many lawyers who use this model are all-too-familiar with how expensive, grueling and difficult it is to get estate planning leads.
 But they haven’t made the shift yet because they were afraid … now they HAVE to pivot to stay alive.

 Here’s why that’s the best thing that could have happened to them –

 Once they do pivot, they will

 - Attract more premium, educated, wealthy potential clients

 - Spend WAY less on client acquisition

 - See their profit margins massively expand due to their lower acquisition and overhead expenses